-In this enhanced variation, the addition of nuts, seeds, extra cranberries, and cinnamon really makes these super tasty—plus adding extra protein and fiber.
+In this enhanced variation, the addition of nuts, seeds, extra cranberries, and cinnamon really makes these super tasty—they also add extra protein and fiber.

 I have also used chopped almonds when I was out of walnuts.
 If you wanted to add ground flax seed, that would be another nutritional boost.

-- 1/3 c. dried cranberries that have been soaked in 1/3 c. orange juice (or cran juice)
+- 1/3 cup dried cranberries that have been soaked in 1/3 cup orange juice (or cran juice)

 - 4 eggs

-- 1 c. (or more) chopped walnut pieces
+- 1 cup (or more) chopped walnut pieces

-- In a large bowl, mix All Bran cereal, cranberry sauce, dried cranberries, eggs, wheat germ, vegetable oil, sunflower seeds, walnuts, and cinnamon.
-Allow the mixture to stand a few minutes, so that the dry ingredients soak up the moisture.
+- In a large bowl, mix All-Bran cereal, cranberry sauce, dried cranberries, eggs, wheat germ, vegetable oil, sunflower seeds, walnuts, and cinnamon.
+Allow the mixture to stand for a few minutes so that the dry ingredients soak up the moisture.

 - In a separate bowl, combine baking powder and flour.